th2-net/th2-data-services/README.md

 events_without_types_with_batch = events_types_with_batch.filter(lambda record: not record.get("eventType"))
 events_without_types_with_batch.use_cache(True)

-# [4] Working with a EventsTree and EventsTreesCollections.
+# [4] Working with EventsTree and EventsTreeCollection.
-# [4.1] Building the EventsTreesCollection.
+# [4.1] Building the EventsTreeCollection.

-# If you don't specify data_source for the tree then it doesn't recover referenced events.
+# If you don't specify data_source for the tree then it won't recover detached events.
 collection = EventsTreeCollectionProvider5(events)

 # Detached events isn't empty.
 assert collection.detached_events

 collection = EventsTreeCollectionProvider5(events, data_source=data_source)
-# Detached events is empty because the tree recover referenced events.
+# Detached events are empty because they were recovered.
 assert not collection.detached_events

-# The collection has EventsTrees each with an tree of events.
+# The collection has EventsTrees each with a tree of events.
 # Using Collection and EventsTrees, you can work flexibly with events.

 # [4.1.1] Get leaves of all trees.
 leaves: Tuple[dict] = collection.get_leaves()

-# [4.1.2] Get roots of all trees.
+# [4.1.2] Get roots ids of all trees.
 roots: List[str] = collection.get_roots_ids()

-# [4.1.3] Find event in all trees.
+# [4.1.3] Find an event in all trees.
 find_event: Optional[dict] = collection.find(lambda event: "Send message" in event["eventType"])

 # [4.1.4] Find all events in all trees.
+There is also iterable version 'findall_iter'.
 find_events: List[dict] = collection.findall(lambda event: event["successful"] is True)

-# [4.1.5] Find ancestor of event.
+# [4.1.5] Find an ancestor of the event.
 ancestor: Optional[dict] = collection.find_ancestor(
     "8bbe3717-cf59-11eb-a3f7-094f904c3a62", filter=lambda event: "RootEvent" in event["eventName"]
 )

-# [4.1.6] Get children of event.
+# [4.1.6] Get children of the event.
+There is also iterable version 'get_children_iter'.
 children: Tuple[dict] = collection.get_children("814422e1-9c68-11eb-8598-691ebd7f413d")

 # [4.1.7] Get subtree for specified event.
 subtree: EventsTree = collection.get_subtree("8e23774d-cf59-11eb-a6e3-55bfdb2b3f21")

 # [4.1.8] Get full path to the event.
-# View as [ancestor_root, ancestor_level1, ancestor_level2, event]
+# Looks like [ancestor_root, ancestor_level1, ancestor_level2, event]
 event_path: List[dict] = collection.get_full_path("8e2524fa-cf59-11eb-a3f7-094f904c3a62")

 # [4.1.9] Get parent of the event.
 parent = collection.get_parent("8e2524fa-cf59-11eb-a3f7-094f904c3a62")

-# [4.1.10] Append new event for the collection.
+# [4.1.10] Append new event to the collection.
 collection.append_element(
     event={
         "eventId": "a20f5ef4-c3fe-bb10-a29c-dd3d784909eb",